zpliulab/scNAE/README.md

-# scNAE: A regularized constraint programming method reveals significant gene regulatory network architectures from dynamic scRNA-seq data during SARS-CoV-2 viral in-fection #
+# scNAE: Network activity evaluation reveals significant gene regulatory architectures during SARS-CoV-2 viral infec-tion from dynamic scRNA-seq data #

 **scNAE will be detailed if the manuscript is accepted!**